mit-orcd/orcd-docs-edit/docs/recipes/mpi4py.md

 mpirun -np $SLURM_NTASKS python p2p-array.py
 ```

-> If you use your own Anaconda, do not load the Anaconda module.
-An Openmpi module is needed.
+> An Openmpi module is needed.
+If you use Anaconda in your directory, do not load the Anaconda module.

 Finally submit the job,
 ```